ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 You use Vim's filetype plugin (`ftplugin`) system for Vim configuration that you want to apply only to a single filetype (e.g. only to LaTeX files, only to Python files, only to Markdown files, etc.).

-### Filetype plugin basic recipe
+### How to use ftplugin

-Here's the `ftplugin` recipe (I'll use LaTeX files for concreteness, but this same recipe works for any filetype):
+Here's how to use the `ftplugin` directory for filetype-specific configuration (I'll use LaTeX files for concreteness, but this same recipe works for any filetype):

 1. Vim users: add the following lines to your `vimrc` (these settings are enabled by default in Neovim---see `:help nvim-defaults`---so Neovim users can skip this step):